kitzy/dns/README.md

 # DNS Zone Management with Terraform

-This## Terraform Cloud and Provider Configuration
+## Terraform Cloud and Provider Configuration

 1. Sign in to [Terraform Cloud](https://app.terraform.io/) and create an organization.
 2. Create a workspace named `dns` and set its execution mode to **Local**.